-In the time between leaving the Scheme and starting to take your pension, the part of your pension earned before 1 October 2001 will increase each year by 5%.
-The part of your pension earned from 1 October 2001 will increase each year in line with the Retail Prices Index to a maximum of 5% per year.
+In the time between each Scheme year and starting to take your pension, your pension will increase each year in line with the Retail Prices Index to a maximum of 5% per annum.

 When can I retire?

 The Scheme's normal retirement age is 65.